-- Feral cats must come in a live trap or secure small pet carrier.
-Not bigger than 28L x 21W x 21H (inches) - Containing these cats 48 hours prior to surgery is often better as you have a better chance of not losing your deposit for a missing cat.
-Your cat will stay in this crate until their surgery. - Large dog crates and cardboard crates are not allowed for transport to the Purple Cat clinic. - While your cat awaits the surgery day, make sure they are kept in a warm location (70-degrees Fahrenheit) since they cannot huddle with friends to keep warm.
+- Vaccines are NOT REQUIRED if truly FERAL and unable to be handled Note: there are increased risks of contracting disease in any unvaccinated cat. - Feral cats must come in a live trap or secure small pet carrier not bigger than 28L x 21W x 21H (inches) - Containing these cats 48 hours prior to surgery is often better as you have a better chance of not losing your deposit for a missing cat.
+Your cat will stay in this crate until their surgery. - Large dog crates and cardboard crates are not allowed for transport to the Purple Cat clinic. - While your cat awaits the surgery day, make sure they are kept in a warm location (68-degrees Fahrenheit) since they cannot huddle with friends to keep warm.
 Continue to offer them food and water until the morning of surgery. - Tightly secure carrier to avoid escapes.
 Zip ties work well. - It is okay to leave food and water in with your feral cat. - Cover the crate with a sheet or light blanket to help reduce stress.
-Feliway sprayed on the blanket is strongly recommended. - Please note all cats will need to be in a warm shelter (70 degrees Fahrenheit) for 24-48 hours following surgery.
+Feliway sprayed on the blanket is strongly recommended. - Please note all cats will need to be in a warm shelter (68 degrees Fahrenheit) for 24-48 hours following surgery.
 If this is not possible, please do not schedule until outdoor temperatures are in the 70-degree Fahrenheit range during the daytime hours.